top of page

 where the crimped edge is usually left on the plate.

-are using is fresh.
+fresh.
 It's easy to tell by the smell.

 • Sugar

-• Salt-Preferably sea or kosher salt.
+• Salt: Preferably Sea or kosher salt.

-cutting into cubes (or grating), put in freezer for a few minutes.
+(or grating), put in freezer for a few minutes.

-always it takes a little more.
+a little more.
 And make sure it is cold!
-I like
+I like to drizzle in the water while

-to drizzle in the water while using a large fork to shape and make
+using a large fork to shape and make a rough ball.

 Filling Ingredients

-• Strawberries-Use the freshest and plumpest berries that
+• Strawberries: Use the freshest and plumpest berries that you can find.
+You

-you can find.
-You can also use apples, peaches, cherries, or
+can also use apples, peaches, cherries, or blackberries.

-• Cornstarch-I use cornstarch instead of flour because you
+• Cornstarch: I use cornstarch instead of flour because you need less and it

-need less and it makes the filling more palatable.
+makes the filling more palatable.

 • Sugar

-• Lemon-Not much, but necessary
+• Lemon: Not much, but necessary

-Cinnamon-Fresh is best!
+• Cinnamon: Fresh is best!

-Start with capped strawberries and mix with the other filling
+Start with capped strawberries and mix with the other filling ingredients.
+If

 Pour the strawberries into the crust; arrange them if necessary.

 Fold the crust over the edge of the strawberries.
-You can do it into
+You can do it into neat folds

-neat folds or randomly as I've done here.
+or randomly as I've done here.
 I prefer the more rustic look.

-The juices ran over in this pie, but once it cools a little, the pie will be
+The juices ran over in this pie, but once it cools a little, the pie will be easy to

-helps with that.
+that.
 That's why I love this style of pie!

 Ingredients